Best Of The Web: Space Is Hard

 Key Takeaways:

-• German company Isar Aerospace's inaugural orbital rocket launch of its Spectrum vehicle failed dramatically after only 18 seconds.
+• German company Isar Aerospace's inaugural orbital rocket launch, the Spectrum, failed just 18 seconds after liftoff.

 See a mistake?
 Contact us.